 Exhibit B, Item 12 requests information on extended loss and unearned premium reserves for all property/casualty lines of business, not just medical professional liability.
-The Schedule P Interrogatories only address extended loss and unearned premium reserves associated with medical professional liability coverage.
+The Schedule P Interrogatories referenced in the parenthetical only address reserves associated with yet-to-be-issued extended reporting endorsements offered in the case of death, disability, or retirement of an individual insured under a medical professional liability claims-made policy.

-3. Scope of Exhibit B, Item 13
+3. Exhibit B, Item 13